remotehour/heuristicalert/README.md

-# Heuristic Alert
+# Heuristicalert

-Instant access to twitter mentions relevant to your interest/business
+Instant access to twitter mentions relevant to your interest/business.

+It crawls Twitter every one hour and notify to Slack.

 ## Installation